hashicorp/terraform-provider-azurerm/website/docs/d/sentinel_alert_rule_anomaly.html.markdown

 * `connector_id` - The ID of the required Data Connector.

 * `data_types` - A list of data types of the required Data Connector.

+---

+A `multi_select_observation` block exports the following:

+* `name` - The name of the multi select observation.

+* `description` - The description of the multi select observation.

+* `supported_values` - A list of supported values of the multi select observation.

+* `values` - A list of values of the single select observation.

+---

+A `single_select_observation` block exports the following:

+* `name` - The name of the single select observation.

+* `description` - The description of the single select observation.

+* `supported_values` - A list of supported values of the single select observation.

+* `value` - The value of the multi select observation.

+---

+A `prioritized_exclude_observation` block exports the following:

+* `name` - The name of the prioritized exclude observation.

+* `description` - The description of the prioritized exclude observation.

+* `prioritize` - The prioritized value per `description`.

+* `exclude` - The excluded value per `description`.

+---

+A `threshold_observation` block exports the following:

+* `name` - The name of the threshold observation.

+* `description` - The description of the threshold observation.

+* `max` - The max value of the threshold observation.

+* `min` - The min value of the threshold observation.

+* `value` - The value of the threshold observation.

 ## Timeouts